vishnuvardhan200507/Practice/README.md

 # Practice
-This is a sample Repo
+This is a sample Repo.
+Author - vishnu vardhan